jrb28/telo-2022-16/MNIST/readme.md

 - `code`: code for generating adversarial examples
 - `input`: input files required to run the code
 - `output`: folder for receiving output
 - `adv_egs`: a static folder that contains the adversarial examples that were reported in in the article.
-A `numpy` file is included in this folder for every parameter set that was evaluated and the filename includes shorthand for teh paraemters separated by underscores.
+A `numpy` file is included in this folder for every parameter set that was evaluated and the filename includes shorthand for the parameters separated by underscores.

 ## Computing Environment